discdiver/v3-core/README.md

 ## Local deployment

-In order to deploy this code to a local testnet, you should install the npm package `@uniswap/v3-core` and import the factory bytecode located at `@uniswap/v3-core/artifacts/contracts/UniswapV3Factory.sol/UniswapV3Factory.json`.
+To deploy this code to a local testnet, you should install the npm package `@uniswap/v3-core` and import the factory bytecode located at `@uniswap/v3-core/artifacts/contracts/UniswapV3Factory.sol/UniswapV3Factory.json`.